vntero/user-registration/README.md

 # user-registration
-User sign-up and sign-in forms created with React and NextUI
+Client-side user sign-up and sign-in forms created with React and NextUI.
+Server-side code will be handled by a separate repository.